Notable Web Design Trends to Keep in MindPeter A. Liefer II | Posted: September 25th, 2013 | Updated: October 17th, 2018

 Each year, web designers watch out for a set of trends that surface the internet and use it as inspiration to develop client websites.
-Many ideas that have been inspired by these trends have come to fruition from that point onward and have even resulted to new trends.
+Many ideas that have been inspired by these trends have come to fruition from that point onward and have even resulted in new trends.

 The influence of design on a consumer is usually just a reflection of the web culture in which citizens have grown accustomed to.
-Web design trends is largely directed by popular ideas and expectations in the design community.
+Web design trends are largely directed by popular ideas and expectations in the design community.

-Nevertheless, the design trends does not automatically mean they are the most effective and most successful designs, but only that they have been generating enough buzz to be considered notable.
+Nevertheless, the design trends do not automatically mean they are the most effective and most successful designs, but only that they have been generating enough buzz to be considered notable.
 Each designer and design enthusiast is entitled to his or her own opinion, which may not necessarily be in accordance with the trends in this post.

 Responsive Web Design

-This trend is focused primarily on designing sites and webpages to adapt to all forms of media devices, whether they are desktop PCs, tablets, or smartphones.
+This trend is focused primarily on designing sites and web pages to adapt to all forms of media devices, whether they are desktop PCs, tablets, or smartphones.
 The idea is to design a website in a way that a person can view that site using any device and access it with ease without experiencing setbacks.

 You can tell if a website is responsive if it runs smoothly on all types of environments, most especially mobile browsers.
 Many responsive websites can make use of 3D graphics and state-of-the-art illustrations and incorporate them into the layout.
 Regardless of the platform or the device where the site was opened, the website would still appear the same on virtually all aspects, from the graphics to the overall layout.

 A conventional website that is designed solely for a desktop PC will not provide the same quality experience and ease of access to a visitor when viewed from a mobile phone or a tablet.
 The challenge for website designers is to develop a uniform scheme that is both fluid and dynamic.
-Mobile devices come in different shapes and sizes, which means a variety of screens that web designers need to adjust to in order to achieve topnotch design.
+Mobile devices come in different shapes and sizes, which means a variety of screens that web designers need to adjust in order to achieve the topnotch design.

-When one talks about retina support, the first thing that comes to people’s mind is high quality graphics in a device.
+When one talks about retina support, the first thing that comes to people’s mind is high-quality graphics in a device.
 Because mobile device and PC manufacturers belong to a highly competitive industry, every single firm is on the lookout for the latest developments in technology that they to the products that they are offering.

 This is why along with responsive design, devices with retina screens are among the most prioritized for production by mobile giants such as Apple and Samsung.
 Retina screens have double the density when compared to an average LCD.
 This means that the number of pixels that can be fitted in one area is double the capacity of an ordinary LCD screen.
 The result is an improved image quality that mobile device users

 Web designers that are working on websites that would cater to retina devices need to create two sets of images in order to achieve the right image that will look very sharp and crisp on a retina screen.
-The first step would be to create an image sample at double the standard resolution, and then save the standard version at 50% of the size.
+The first step would be to create an image sample at double the standard resolution and then save the standard version at 50% of the size.
 The bigger image would then have to be scaled down to the original resolution.

-With fixed headers, site visitors are able to scroll down a particular page while still seing the main header, which provides navigational support that can send them back to the homepage or move on to another section of the site.
+With fixed headers, site visitors are able to scroll down a particular page while still seeing the main header, which provides navigational support that can send them back to the homepage or move on to another section of the site.
 By using the CSS fixed position attribute, web designers are able to staple the header bar onto any website.
 Although this is not exactly a new trend, it is only now that it is becoming more and more evident among several websites.

 What makes fixed headers so popular and appealing to web designers and clients is because they can be applied to virtually any website, from social media network sites to blogs, as well as company websites.
 There is no limit to the kind of design and it can be easily paired with the overall layout of the site.